The secret to success: How Chris Transformed His Career

 I had a complete 180-degree mindset shift regarding finances, how the world works, the economy, finances, and entrepreneurship.

 Since this book left me with such an impact and a thirst for knowledge, I discovered “self-help” and went down that rabbit hole.

 I now knew what I had to do—that trading time for money was a losing battle—so I entered entrepreneurship.

 So I went to work, hustling, grinding, building, and creating.

 I picked up new skills like digital marketing, video editing, blogging, developing websites, self-publishing, creating lead magnets, learning copywriting, and so on.

-Fast forward to today, I now have a few streams of income, freelance, work with SaaS companies, write guest posts, create YouTube videos, and build up my personal brand from the ground up.
+Fast forward to today.
+I now have a few streams of income: I freelance, work with SaaS companies, write guest posts, create YouTube videos, and build brands from the ground up.